1. Skip to content

 The FDP's Christian Lindner was fired as finance minister earlier this month in a fallout over the 2025 budgetImage: TOBIAS SCHWARZ/AFP

-However, the alliance between the FDP, Scholz's center-left Social Democrats (SPD) and the environmentally-friendly Greens had been unsteady for more than a year due to ideological differences and disputes over the government budget.
+However, the alliance between the FDP, Scholz's center-left Social Democrats (SPD) and the environmentally friendly Greens had been unsteady for more than a year due to ideological differences and disputes over the government budget.

 What did the newspapers reveal?

-Die Zeit and Süddeutsche Zeitung cited several sources as saying that the FDP had drawn up a plan during secret talks in Potsdam in September to break away from the three-party coalition.
+Die Zeit and Süddeutsche Zeitung cited several sources as saying the FDP had drawn up a plan during secret talks in Potsdam in September to break away from the three-party coalition.

 Lindner, who was fired by Scholz from his post as finance minister after months of wrangling over the 2025 budget, attended the talks, along with several other FDP government ministers and officials in the party's parliamentary faction, Die Zeit reported.